aidencj/TAxt-back-end/README.md

 **Step 3:**

-Deploy the the contracts in `./contracts/` with Remix IDE.
+Deploy the contracts in `./contracts/` with Remix IDE.

 **Step 4:**